A Cost-Effective Layout-Aware Quantum Circuit Synthesis For Triangular, Square, and Heavy-Hex Layouts: Background and Related Work

 To derive the \textit{Positive Davio expansion}, substitute $\bar{a} = 1 \oplus a$ into Eq.~\eqref{eqn:shannon-xor} to obtain $f = (1 \oplus a)f_{\bar{a}} \oplus af_a$ and simplify to Eq.~\eqref{eqn:positive-davio}.

-The Positive Davio expansion can tie directly to an output of the \textit{Toffoli gate}, as shown in Fig.~\ref{fig:fig01}.
-This makes the Positive Davio expansion a valuable tool in quantum computing.
+The Positive Davio expansion can be tied directly to an output of the Toffoli gate, as shown in Fig.~\ref{fig:fig01}.
+This makes the Positive Davio expansion a valuable circuit simplification tool in quantum computing.

 Similarly, we can derive the \textit{Negative Davio expansion}, stated in Eq.~\eqref{eqn:negative-davio}, by substituting $a = 1 \oplus \bar{a}$ into Eq.~\eqref{eqn:shannon-xor} to obtain $f = \bar{a}f_{\bar{a}} \oplus (1 \oplus \bar{a})f_a$ and simplifying.